Sinacam/interface/README.md

 INTERFACE(signature 0, method name 0, signature 1, method name 1, ...)
 ````

-which is an unique anonymous type which holds anything with methods matching the specified name and sufficiently similar signature.
+which is an anonymous type which holds anything with methods matching the specified name and sufficiently similar signature.
 The rules of similarity follows that of `std::function`.

 `using I = INTERFACE(sig0, id0, sig1, id1, ...)` is equivalent to the go construct